|

 water sample to a local dealer and compare the test results,

-replacement.
-Personally, I would prefer using a test strip,
+Personally, I would choose a test method, that eliminates

 helpful.
 Sincerely.
 Alan Schuster, 1/12/2007